andersjanmyr/evented-programming-with-nodejs/slides/01_intro.md

 !SLIDE bullets small
 # Node?

+* Created by Ryan Dahl
 * A set of libraries on top of Google V8
 * Focused on doing networking right, Async IO
-* Using a single thread

 !SLIDE